timel0st/primitive-file-cryptor/README.md

 # Primitive file cryptor
-Study project written in 8086 assembly language
+Study project written in 8086 assembly language.

 Using modular addition method with a key.

 # Installation